Bridget Rhoten LCSW

 Clinical Director

-Bridget earned a Bachelor of Science degree in Family, Consumer, and Human Development with a minor in Sociology at Utah State University in 2004 She also earned her Master’s Degree in Social Work at USU in 2014.
-Bridget’s training focused on empowering clients through the use of a strengths-based approach with an emphasis in cognitive, behavioral, and existential individual, group, and family therapies.
-While working on her master’s degree, Bridget was a social worker at Sky View High School.
+Bridget earned a Bachelor of Science degree in Family, Consumer, and Human Development with a minor in Sociology from Utah State University in 2004.
+She later earned her Master's Degree in Social Work from USU in 2014.
+Bridget's training has focused on empowering clients through a strengths-based approach, emphasizing cognitive, behavioral, and existential individual, group, and family therapies.
+During her master's program, Bridget worked as a social worker at Sky View High School.
 Additionally, she served as an AmeriCorps VISTA volunteer, focusing on education.

 Bridget has been with Uinta since 2004.
-For ten years, she worked as a direct care staff and home manager.
-She was instrumental in developing Uinta’s integrated Transition Home.
-Following her master’s degree, she worked as the program director and a primary therapist.
-Bridget’s extensive experience with the Teaching Family Model and her background in applied behavior analysis, combined with her clinical expertise, provide a unique, multidimensional approach to treatment planning.
-Bridget’s clinical expertise and training include Equine Assisted Psychotherapy (EAP), Eye Movement Desensitization Reprocessing (EMDR), Equine Assisted EMDR, Acceptance Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Emotion-Focused Therapy (EMT), and Motivational Interviewing.
-Bridget also has a wealth of experience with complex family systems, trauma, attachment, depression, anxiety, identity exploration, the Autism Spectrum, ADHD, addiction, and other comorbid issues.
-Bridget loves empowering her clients by tapping into their strengths to create long lasting change.
-Family is everything to Bridget.
-When not at Uinta, she is at home with her boys.
-Riding horses, running, hiking, gardening, and homemaking are all her niche.
+For ten years, she worked as direct care staff and home manager, playing a key role in developing Uinta's integrated Transition Home.
+After completing her master's degree, she took on roles as the program director and a primary therapist.
+Bridget's extensive experience with the Teaching Family Model and her background in applied behavior analysis, combined with her clinical expertise, provide a unique and multidimensional approach to treatment planning.

 "Teens and young adults who come to Uinta are pleasantly surprised that they live in a home in a residential neighborhood, that the mountains are right outside their door, and that they get to do all the normal things that teenagers like to do."